j-hrou/Data-Analyst-Portfolio/Microplastic pollution along the coast of Cyprus Study/README.md

 ## Project Structure

-* **`data/`**: Contains the raw datasets collected during the study in CSV format.
+* **`data/`**: Contains the raw datasets collected during the study in Excel and CSV format.
 Includes details on microplastic counts, weights, types per sample, and sample locations.
 * **`code/`**: Contains the R scripts used for all statistical analyses performed and visualisations produced in the dissertation.
 * **`dissertation/`**: Contains the full dissertation document (PDF) for context and detailed methodology/results.
 * **`README.md`**: This document.